ivy-llc/ivy/docs/partial_source/design/ivy_as_a_framework.rst

    :align: center
    :width: 100%

-Some tools described in these posts are works in progress, as indicated by the the construction signs 🚧.
+Some tools described here are works in progress, as indicated by the the construction signs 🚧.
 This is in keeping with the rest of the documentation.

 | (a) :ref:`Ivy Container` ✅
 | Hierarchical container solving almost everything behind the scenes in Ivy